-It is beginning to look a lot like Christmas and while ’tis the season to be jolly, it can be a difficult time for people with a cancer diagnosis.
-You may be wondering if you’ll feel well enough to attend family events, how to handle tricky questions, if the holidays will affect your appointments, and what next year will bring.
+It may well be the season to be jolly, but it can be a difficult time for people after a cancer diagnosis and treatment.
+You may be experiencing ongoing side effects from treatment and wondering if you’ll feel well enough to attend family events; you may not know how to handle tricky questions; and you may feel anxious about the year ahead.

-If you’re feeling less than festive this year, the best Christmas gift you can give is to be kind to yourself.
-Here are some strategies to help make Christmas easier if you’re affected by cancer.
+If you’re feeling less than festive this year, the best gift you can give is to be kind to yourself.
+Here are some strategies to help make this time of year easier.

 1. Speak honestly with your family and loved ones

-Reflect on what you really want out of the holidays and communicate how you feel ahead of time to your family and friends so they can adjust their expectations.
+Reflect on what you really want out of the holidays and share how you feel with your family and friends ahead of time so they can adjust their expectations.

 It’s okay to admit that you may not feel like celebrating this year or don’t feel well enough for the events you usually host or attend.
 By communicating this to your loved ones, you can take the pressure off yourself and enjoy the holidays in a way that makes sense for you and your situation.